Should I keep the Letter Grade Transcript option or should I choose the Pass/Fail Transcript Option?

 P/F – Taken as a Pass, but only will take it as P or F, not S

 Grades earned at another institution are not computed in the University of Arkansas cumulative grade point average.
 The acceptance of courses for general transfer, whether listed as designated, core, or limited, does not constitute acceptance of the transfer courses or the university’s courses for the fulfillment of degree requirements.
 You should read carefully the requirements for graduation in the appropriate college section of the catalog and consult with the Dean’s Office of the college which will grant your degree.

 Letter Grade – counts for college credit earned AND counts toward college GPA

-OU Recommends to take the Letter Grade to help overall OU GPA.
+OU Recommends taking the Letter Grade to help overall OU GPA

 Oklahoma State University

 Letter Grade – college credit earned and counts toward college GPA.
 Grade Transfers at OSU preferred transfer option for course credit per the University